codepath/android_guides/Local-Databases-with-SQLiteOpenHelper.md

 ## SQLite Database Debugging

-When working with local SQL, often inspect the local SQLite data can be helpful while debugging issues with persistence.
-To access the device's SQLite database, you can perform the following **within the terminal or command-line**:
+When working with SQLite, opening and inspecting the SQLite database can be helpful while debugging issues.
+The commands below will show how to get at the data (whether running on an emulator or an actual device).
+The commands should be performed **within the terminal or command-line**.
+Once you have the data, there are [desktop SQLite viewers](http://sqlitebrowser.org/) to help inspect the SQLite data graphically.

+### On an Emulator:

+Use `SQLite3` to query the data on the emulator:

 ```bash
 cd /path/to/my/sdk/platform-tools